tusen-ai/naive-ui/README.md

 ### Fast

 I try to make it not rather slow.
-At least select, tree, transfer, table and cascader work with virtual list.
+All data components works with virtual list by default.

 What's more, ..., no more.
 Just enjoy it.